About This Chapter

 In 'Roger Malvin's Burial', Nathaniel Hawthorne tells the story of Reuben Bourne, a man haunted by guilt after he breaks his promise to a dying man.
 Reuben Bourne lives with the dreadful secret until a terrible sacrifice finally releases him from the past.

-Nathaniel Hawthorne's story is a coming-of-age tale with political undertones.
-This lesson will help you fully understand the plot of the story before giving you an analysis that will help you comprehend the text's meaning.
+Nathaniel Hawthorne's story ''My Kinsman, Major Molineux'' is a coming-of-age tale with political undertones.
+This lesson helps you fully understand the plot of the story before giving you an analysis that will help you comprehend the text's meaning.

 Nathaniel Hawthorne's stories can be as difficult as they are rewarding.
 In this lesson you'll unpack Hawthorne's dense Romantic-period writing to uncover a wealth of symbolism and multiple themes.